ElmiraZhernova/aem-groovyconsole-cli/README.md

--p, --password  <password>       AEM user password (default: admin) -f, --file  <file>           Groovy file to invoke script -m, --mode  <mode>           Use  'all' to run all groovy scripts in current directory
+-p, --password  <password>       AEM user password (default: admin) -f, --file  <file>           Groovy file to invoke script -m, --mode  <mode>           Use  'all' to run all groovy scripts in current directory -r, --result  <result>         Condition of showing the script result.
+Set 'true' to see result -t, --time  <time>           Condition of showing the script running time.
+Set 'true' to see time
 </code></pre>